 2016 Bachelor of Fine Arts, Pacific Northwest College of Art, Portland OR

-2026 (UPCOMING - September) “Beasts of the Earth” Solo Exhibition, One Grand Gallery, Portland OR
+2026 (UPCOMING - September) “Nocturnes of the Seventh Extinction” Solo Exhibition, One Grand Gallery, Portland OR

 2024 “We Will Be Fossils Someday,” Solo Exhibition, Placeholder Studio, Spokane WA